How to become a house sitter

 Sign up on Airtasker now and find jobs in your specified location.
 You’ll be well on your way to experiencing new places, saving money on accommodation costs, and earning some extra cash all at the same time.

 Create your profile and start browsing jobs in minutesStart earning now

 House sitting offers many benefits such as free accommodation and the opportunity to live like a local while travelling.
 You get to save money on rent and hotel accommodations.
 And, if you’re taking care of pets, you’ll enjoy their company too.
 Additionally, you can gain an immersive experience in a new neighbourhood rather than just a hotel experience.

-House sitting rates range from $50 to $100 per night.
+House sitting rates range from £25 to £75 for a full, 24-hour (overnight) assignment.
 Various factors determine how much you can get paid to house sit, including the stay length, number of pets, house size, and extra cleaning services.